-- Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
-Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
-Identifies specimens unacceptable for testing.
-(Faculty Defined) - 4.
-Recognizes panic values by taking appropriate actions.
-(Faculty Defined) - 5.
-Recognizes emergency lab requests by taking appropriate actions.
-(Faculty Defined) - 6.
-Accurately performs and obtains reportable results using appropriate technique.
-(Faculty Defined) - 7.
-Performs quality control procedures as established by the laboratory.
-(Faculty Defined) - 8.
-Interpret quality control procedures as established by the laboratory.
-(Faculty Defined)
+- 1. Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
+Will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
+Identifies specimens unacceptable for testing. - 4.
+Recognizes panic values by taking appropriate actions. - 5.
+Recognizes emergency lab requests by taking appropriate actions. - 6.
+Performs and interpret quality control procedures as established by the laboratory. - 7.
+Handles expected workload for entry level technician.